 New shipment.
 Hand painted and every one is a bit different.
-3" in diameter and 6.5" high, this is a rvolving wooden replica of the famous St. Basil's Cathedral in Moscow.
-It plays, "Moscow Nights"
+3" in diameter and 6.5" high, this is a revolving wooden replica of the famous St. Basil's Cathedral in Moscow.
+It plays, "Moscow Nights."
+Feel free to call us if you have a preference.

 St Basel's was commissioned by Ivan the Terrible and built on the edge of Red Square between 1555 and 1561.